 - Pinch or two of cayenne pepper

-I grilled my pineapple rings on the indoor grill pan for about 4-5 minutes on each side, however this step is optional.
-Dice pineapple and add to a mixing bowl.
-Add in the next 4 ingredients and season with salt to taste and a pinch or two of cayenne.
+I grill my pineapple rings on the indoor grill pan for about 4-5 minutes on each side; however, this step is optional.
+Dice pineapple, and add to a mixing bowl.
+Add in the next 4 ingredients, and season with salt to taste and a pinch or two of cayenne.
 Using a spoon, toss everything together, cover with saran and refrigerate until ready to serve.
-The longer this sits, the better it gets so feel free to make up to a day in advance.
+The longer this sits, the better it gets, so feel free to make up to a day in advance.